Modeling Analyst – VPD

 Date Published: February 15, 2018

-We seek a full-time Modeling Analyst to work as part of the IDM global development research team to collaborate on the development, refinement, and application of sophisticated infectious disease models for epidemiological research and eradication-campaign planning, focusing primarily on measles.
-The analyst will work closely with scientists on the team to design and execute model-based experiments that investigate pressing questions in disease control and eradication policy, to develop analyses and visualizations of substantial amounts of complex output data, and to clarify key dependencies and uncertainties in the results.
-The analyst will also collaborate with team members to integrate this work into a robust data processing and modeling framework.
-As part of their work, the analyst will learn about disease surveillance, vaccine delivery, and program monitoring in underserved settings.
-The analyst will communicate results to key stakeholders, review existing literature to contextualize the results, and assist in the preparation of research articles.
+We seek a full-time Research Scientist to work as part of the IDM global development research team to collaborate on the development, refinement, and application of sophisticated models of vaccine-preventable infectious diseases for epidemiological research and eradication-campaign planning, focusing primarily on immediate applications to measles.
+The scientific responsibilities of this role will include a combination of: analyzing existing data on immunization and disease incidence; utilizing and refining IDM’s existing measles models; identifying promising new modeling approaches in the literature and implementing them; executing model-based experiments to investigate pressing questions in disease control and eradication policy; visualizing complex data and simulation outputs; and clarifying key dependencies and uncertainties in their results.
+The scientist will also collaborate with IDM team members to integrate their work into a robust data processing and modeling framework, publish the results of their analyses, and present their work to key stakeholders in global health.

 - Reviews scientific literature to determine the state of knowledge underlying disease control strategies and to identify which aspects of biology, demography, geography, and climate are relevant to modeling alternative strategies.